Security Council Press Statement on Attack against Multidimensional Integrated Stabilization Mission in Central African Republic

 The following Security Council press statement was issued today by Council President Vassily A. Nebenzia (Russian Federation):

-The members of the Security Council condemned in the strongest terms the attack on 3 June 2018 by armed elements against a patrol of the Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) in the village of Dilapoko (Prefecture of Mambere-Kadei) in the west of the Central African Republic, which resulted in one Tanzanian peacekeeper killed and 7 others injured.
+The members of the Security Council condemned in the strongest terms the attack on 10 June 2018 by armed elements against a patrol of the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) in Bambari (prefecture of Ouaka), in the centre of the Central African Republic, which resulted in one Burundian peacekeeper killed and another injured.

-The members of the Security Council expressed their deepest condolences and sympathy to the family of the peacekeeper killed, and to those of the peacekeepers injured, as well as to the United Republic of Tanzania and to MINUSCA.
+The members of the Security Council expressed their deepest condolences and sympathy to the family of the peacekeeper killed, as well as to Burundi and to MINUSCA.
 They wished the injured a speedy recovery.

 The members of the Security Council condemned in the strongest terms all attacks, provocations and incitement to violence against MINUSCA by armed groups and other perpetrators.